Everything You Need to Know About Horseback Riding

-An important thing to remember at this stage is "A good horse has no bad colour".
-This means do not refuse to look at (or buy) a horse based on it's colour.
-If the horse is perfect for you, their colour will quickly become you'll favourite, and you'll wonder why you ever disliked it!
+An important thing to remember at this stage is "a good horse has no bad colour."
+This means you should not refuse to look at (or buy) a horse based on its colour.
+If the horse is perfect for you, their colour will quickly become your favourite, and you'll wonder why you ever disliked it.

 Below are some good things to do when starting to search for a horse:

-- Know the qualifications your horse has to have (eg. If you want show in the jumpers, they have to be able to jump)
+- Know the qualifications your horse has to have (eg., If you want to show in the jumpers, they have to be able to jump).

 Help for New Riders!

 For new equestrians reading this, the video below will be very helpful for you!
-It's a really good idea to try and correct (or avoid) common mistakes before your lessons, so you can make the most of your lesson time.
+It's a really good idea to try to correct (or avoid) common mistakes before your lessons so you can make the most of your lesson time.